Russia's Yandex.Taxi chooses three banks to arrange IPO: sources

 Russian internet company Yandex (YNDX.O) and U.S. group Uber Technologies Inc (UBER.N) combined their taxi businesses across Russia, Armenia, Azerbaijan, Belarus, Georgia and Kazakhstan in 2017 to create an enlarged Yandex.Taxi.

-The sources did not say how many banks Yandex.Taxi would hire in total for the IPO.

-Yandex.Taxi, Morgan Stanley (MS.N) and Goldman Sachs (GS.N) declined to comment.
-A VTB Capital (VTBR.MM) representative was not available for comment.

-Reporting by Olga Popova, Tatiana Voronova; additional reporting by Nadezhda Tsydenova; Writing by Katya Golubkova and Polina Devitt; Editing by Jason Neely and David Goodman
+Reporting by Olga Popova, Tatiana Voronova; additional reporting by Nadezhda Tsydenova; writing by Katya Golubkova and Polina Devitt; editing by Jason Neely